 Councillor Skelton stated that the Executive Scrutiny Board's recommendations had not been fully accepted and said that it sounded as though the consultation exercise would be a 'persuasion exercise' rather than proper consultation.
-Councillor Skelton also stated that very little had been included about the finance and that the report had not received financial signoff, as well as the opinion that key groups had not had any input and options had been developed through a desk-based exercise by consultants.
-It was also stated that the costs may not have been fully explored and that experts had claimed that there may be issues with the foundations and archaeological work that has not been costed may need to be undertaken.
+Councillor Skelton also stated that very little had been included about the finance and that the report had not received financial sign-off, as well as the opinion that key groups had not had any input and options had been developed through a desk-based exercise by consultants.
+It was also stated that there may be issues with the foundations and archaeological work that has not been costed may need to be undertaken.
 Councillors Skelton and Care both referred to the privately-funded work being done by the Derby Hippodrome Restoration Trust on bringing it back into use and suggested that Members should urge the Council to wait and see what comes out of this work before proceeding with the development of a new performance venue.